mikeakohn/naken_asm/docs/adding_simulator.md

-Adding a simulator to Naken_asm
+Adding a simulator to naken_asm
 ========

 Another feature in naken_asm is the ability to simulate MCUs in some of the architectures it supports, for example (MSP430, AVR8, 6502...etc).
-This page will introduce how would one go about adding a simulator to the code base.
+This page will introduce how to go about adding a simulator to the code base.